eesmer/LastControl/lastcontrol-handbook.md

 ![alt text](doc/images/LastControl-install-menu.png "LastControl Installer Menu")

 You can check the support of the installation by checking the distro from the Installer menu.<br>
-You can install LastControl in the environment using the New Install menu.
+You can install LastControl in the environment using the New Install menu. <br>
 Then you can get reports from your local or remote servers with Manager.<br>

 ---